Travel.State.Gov > International Travel > Learn About Your Destination > Brazil International Travel Information

 Victims of Crime:

 U.S. citizen victims of crime should contact the local authorities to file a Brazilian police report before departing Brazil.
 In most instances, you can report crimes to the tourist or civil police.
 U.S. citizens should also inform the nearest U.S. Embassy or Consulate, but local authorities are responsible for investigating and prosecuting the crime.

 See our webpage on help for U.S. victims of crime overseas.

-Tourism: The tourism industry is regulated, but safety inspections for equipment and facilities are inconsistent.
+Tourism: The tourism industry is unevenly regulated, and safety inspections for equipment and facilities are inconsistent.
 Hazardous areas/activities are normally identified with appropriate signage in major urban centers but may not be in other locations.
 Tourism industry staff may not be trained or certified either by the host government or by recognized authorities in the field.
 In the event of an injury, appropriate and timely medical treatment is consistently available only in or near major cities.
 First responders can face delays accessing areas outside of major cities to quickly provide urgent medical treatment.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
 See our webpage for more information on insurance providers for overseas coverage.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.